Skip page header and navigation

 Perceptions of Britain in the Indian market

 • Those in India have a generally positive view of Britain.
-According to the 2022 Anholt Nation Brands Index, they ranked Britain fifth for its nation brand among 60 nations overall, fourth for ‘culture’ and fifth for ‘people’.
+According to the 2023 Anholt-Ipsos Nation Brands Index, they ranked Britain fourth for its nation brand among 60 nations overall, third for ‘historic buildings’ and fourth for ‘sports’ and ‘people’.

 • For Indian respondents, the cultural products or services they most expect to be produced in Britain are ‘films’, ‘museums’ and ‘modern design’.